HughMungis/Trogdiary/README.md

 ## 2020-12-17

 Dearest Lord Burninator, I fear that the Goat may be too powerful.
 I learned that he also brews potions, and upon asking if I could purchase some, I learned that his potions are far too powerful for me.
 I did not push him on this issue, but perhaps he will see and understand your power.
-I will see if I may enclose a sample with my next letter.
+I will see if I may enclose a sample with my next letter.S

 ## 2020-12-17

 My Burning Lord, the Servile Goat has agreed to send you a sample of his strongest potions.
-They shall be delivered to you upon the morrow.
+They shall be delivered to you upon the morrow \[sic] amazon estimates your package will arrive in 1 week.

 ## 2021-03-11